Ainhoa-Urtasun-UPNA/hohr-project-group-assignment-3dpoclock/TASKS.md

 * Speaking — Talking to others to convey information effectively.
 * Judgment and Decision Making — Considering the relative costs and benefits of potential actions to choose the most appropriate one.
 * Reading Comprehension — Understanding written sentences and paragraphs in work related documents.
-* EDUCATION: 74% of respondents, has Bachelors Degree, 9% of respondents has Post-baccalaureate and 9% of respondents have a Master’s degree
+* EDUCATION: 74% of respondents has Bachelors Degree, 9% of respondents has Post-baccalaureate and 9% of respondents have a Master’s degree
 * WAGES: $56.11 hourly, $116,720 annual
 * TOP INDUSTRY:
 * Management of Companies and Enterprises (14% employed in this sector)
 * Professional, Scientific, and Technical Services (14%)
 * Manufacturing (11%)
 ### Engineers
-* ONET-SOC code and title: 17-2141.00 - Mechanical Engineers
+* ONET-SOC CODE AND TITLE: 17-2141.00 - Mechanical Engineers
 * 5 MOST IMPORTANT TASKS THEY CARRY OUT(provide the importance score, in details):
 * Read and interpret blueprints, technical drawings, schematics, or computer-generated reports.
 Importance: 87
 * Research, design, evaluate, install, operate, or maintain mechanical products, equipment, systems or processes to meet requirements.
 Importance: 84